 Sam and Mary had an appointment with the rabbi.
 Their daughter, Rachel, was scheduled to become a Bat Mitzvah in less than a year.
 Mary was nervous.
 Sam did all the talking.

 “With all due respect, rabbi,” Sam began, “we want to know what we are getting into before Rachel starts her Bat Mitzvah studies.
 You see, rabbi, Mary is not Jewish.
 And we want to be sure that she can be a part of our daughter’s celebration.
 We really want the whole family to participate.”

 Becoming a Bar/Bat Mitzvah is a wonderful event.
 The child stands before family, friends, and community and declares: “Being Jewish is important to me.
 I stand today–just as my ancestors did at Mt.
 Sinai–as a responsible Jewish (young) adult.

 How marvelous!
-How equally marvelous it is that non-Jewish parents and relatives wish to support this Jewish effort and commitment.
+How equally marvelous it is that parents and relatives who are not Jewish wish to support this Jewish effort and commitment.
 So, how do interfaith families join together for this occasion?

 Here are a few suggestions for interfaith families contemplating a Bar/Bat Mitzvah celebration.

 Remember: Synagogues are in the business of helping Jewish families live Jewish lives.
 Each community has its limits and privileges.
-Just as a non-Christian would not take communion, so, too, synagogues have frameworks within which non-Jewish family members can participate.
+Just as someone who is not Christian would not take communion, so, too, synagogues have frameworks within which family members of other faiths can participate.